 Typically, an auto credit score gives more weight to a person’s payment history on vehicles.
-That means that someone who has missed a few payments on a credit card but has managed to make full, on-time payments on their earlier car loans will probably be able to qualify for a new auto loan or bad credit refinancing for their old one to recapture some of the equity they have accumulated, even though he or she may not be able to get a new credit card.
+Someone who has missed a few payments on a credit card but has managed to make full, on-time payments on their car loans will probably be able to qualify for a new auto loan.
+Bad credit refinancing for their old loan is possible to recapture some of the equity they have accumulated, even though he or she may not be able to get a new credit card.

 What is a Subprime Car Loan?